JordanFrecon/jordanfrecon.github.io/_grants/2025_monalisa.md

 start: 2025
 end: 2029
 amount: "€287k"
-partners:
-  - "Lab A"
-  - "Lab B"
-website: False
-header:
-  teaser: /images/grants/raimo3.jpg
-excerpt: "Physics-informed operator learning with structured priors."
 ---

-Short description (optional, used on the grant page itself).
+(Optional) Short description of the project.